-6 What are the main ongoing conditions of a licence for a private bank?
+What are the main ongoing conditions of a licence for a private bank?

 After the delivery of the banking licence, FINMA monitors compliance with licensing criteria and the applicable regulatory obligations on an ongoing basis.
 If, at a later stage, any of the licence requirements cease to be fulfilled or in the case of breach of regulatory obligations, FINMA may take administrative measures and, as a last resort, withdraw the banking licence.
-Any changes to the organisational documents or any other conditions of the licence need to be notified to FINMA in advance and an application lodged seeking approval thereof, prior to the changes becoming effective.
+Any changes to the organisational documents or any other conditions of the licence is subject to the prior approval of FINMA.